emjot13/golang/README.md

 Repository with golang projects for Univeristy.

-More detailed description can be found in Readme files of each project.
+More detailed descriptions can be found in Readme files of each project.